TrojanSports - COLUMN: USC and new AD Jennifer Cohen look to be a compelling mutual fit

 **Not subscribed?
 Sign up today for full access to our in-depth coverage of all things USC athletics and recruiting.**

-But she grew up in Washington starting in the second grade, became a fan of the Huskies early on and spent two and a half decades working at UW, climbing her way up to the AD role there.
+But she grew up in Washington starting in the second grade, became a fan of the Huskies early in life and spent two and a half decades working at UW, climbing her way up to the AD role there.

 So while Cohen is coming home in a way, she is also leaving home, and in listening to her and USC President Carol Folt talk Monday afternoon about the process that led to this point -- to Cohen becoming the 10th athletic director in USC history and the first woman to lead the department -- the consistent theme was that the pairing was uniquely kismet for both sides.